 Another option growing in popularity, according to Fortune, is giving your employees paid time off to volunteer.
 For example, at Nustar Energy, employees “can use up to 60 hours (7.5 days) of paid time to volunteer.”
 The organization is also responsible for an annual event that benefits the homeless.
 They organize the entire event and, in the last 8 years, they’ve managed to raise more than $27 million.

 Create a Gift Guide

-Another unique idea to market your business is to offer something of value to your customer.
+Another unique holiday marketing tip is to market your business by offering something of value to your customer.
 Give them some help by offering them gift-giving ideas.
 Focus on a gifting theme, and create an online gift guide for customers.
 Include pictures and links for easy reference.